-And we also like people whose name is easy for us to pronounce and sounds more familiar (a good reason not to insist on the pronunciation of your name if it’s way too complex).
+And we also like people whose name is easy for us to pronounce and sounds more familiar (read what to do when people mispronounce your name).

 And people who’ve been holding a hot cup of coffee feel more warmly towards their conversation partner.

 Cialdini says that working from home when writing his first book for a general audience produced a better job than when he wrote from University.